astuto/astuto/README.md

 ## Installation

 1. Ensure that you have the required software installed.
-2. Download Astuto from [here](#) or by cloning this repo.
+2. Download Astuto by cloning this repo or from [here](#).
-3. In the root directory, create a file named `.env` and write the required environment variables (see file `.env-example` for an example and check [this page](https://github.com/riggraz/astuto/wiki/Required-environment-variables) for an explanation of the variables).
+3. In the root directory, create a file named `.env` and fill it with the required environment variables (see `.env-example` for an example and check [this page](https://github.com/riggraz/astuto/wiki/Required-environment-variables) for an explanation of the variables).
 4. Run `script/docker-update-and-run.sh`.
-5. You should now have a running instance of Astuto, check it out at `localhost:3000`.
+5. You should now have a running instance of Astuto at `localhost:3000`.
 A default user account has been created with credentials email: `admin@example.com`, password: `password`.

 ## Post-installation notes